Hyperkalemic Periodic Paralysis Disease

 US: $30.00 | UK: £28.00

-Breeds: Appaloosa, Appaloosa Cross, Appaloosa/Friesian, Appaloosa/Quarter Horse, Appaloosa/Thoroughbred, Appendix, AraAppaloosa, Arabian/Paint, Arabian/Quarter Horse, Baroque Pinto, Cleveland Bay, Clydesdale/Paint Cross, Crossbred, Grade Horse, Grade Pony, Miniature Appaloosa, Origine Constatée, Paint Cross, Paint Horse, Paint Horse/Thoroughbred, Paint/Warmblood, Ponies of America, Pura Raza Espanola, Quarter Cross, Quarter Horse, Quarter Pony, Quarter/Paint Horse, Quarter/Stock Horse, Quarter/Thoroughbred, Quarter/Warmblood, Stock Horse, Sugarbush Harlequin Draft
+Breeds: American Indian, Appaloosa, Appaloosa Cross, Appaloosa/Friesian, Appaloosa/Quarter Horse, Appaloosa/Thoroughbred, Appendix, AraAppaloosa, Arabian/Paint, Arabian/Quarter Horse, Australian Stock Horse, Azteca, Baroque Pinto, Canadian, Cleveland Bay, Clydesdale/Paint Cross, Crossbred, Grade Horse, Grade Pony, Miniature Appaloosa, Mixed Breed, Mixed Breed (Horse), Morgan Horse, Origine Constatée, Paint Cross, Paint Horse, Paint Horse/Thoroughbred, Paint/Warmblood, Ponies of America, Pura Raza Espanola, Quarter Cross, Quarter Horse, Quarter Pony, Quarter/Paint Horse, Quarter/Stock Horse, Quarter/Thoroughbred, Quarter/Warmblood, Stock Horse, Stonewall Sporthorse, Sugarbush Harlequin Draft, Unspecified

 Equine Hyperkalemic Periodic Paralysis Disease (HYPP) is a muscular disease caused by an inherited genetic mutation.
 HYPP has been traced back to a horse named Impressive.
 HYPP is also known as Impressive Syndrome, named after this horse.
 Symptoms of HYPP may include muscle twitching, respiratory noises, and unpredictable paralysis attacks which can lead to sudden death.
 Severity of attacks varies from unnoticeable to collapses or sudden death.
 The cause of death is usually respiratory failure and/or cardiac arrest.